-See, our garden was on the north side of our yard at the time.
+See, our garden was on the northside of our yard at the time.

 Sure, the sun didn’t beat down on the plants during the hottest parts of the day, but they were not getting enough light to really do well.
 At least we remembered to water the garden on a regular basis, right?

 Finally, we moved our garden beds to the south side of our yard.

 There were also no trees shading the area, so it got full sunlight each day.
-We remembered to water the plants, daily if needed and remembered to water them well so that they were fully saturated.
+We remembered to water the plants daily if needed, and remembered to water them well so that they were fully saturated.

 Our research and planning had gotten much better, and we felt very confident about starting our own plants from seeds that year.
-We bought one of those little seed starter kits from our home and garden store, planted some seeds.
+We bought one of those little seed starter kits from our home and garden store, and planted some seeds.

-Of course, the seedlings had barely grown big enough to handle the outside, but we put the out there anyway when we felt the time was right.
+Of course, the seedlings had barely grown big enough to handle the outside, but we put them out there anyway when we felt the time was right.
 We had totally forgotten to harden off the seedlings and give them a fighting chance to survive.

 That was an expensive year for us, because not only had we invested in seeds and seed starters, we wound up buying all our plants anyway since the seedlings didn’t survive.

-We had to learn each year, from our previous year’s failures.
+We had to learn each year from our previous year’s failures.